 Avery was wrongfully convicted in 1985 of sexual assault and attempted murder.
 After 18 years of a 20-year jail sentence, he was exonerated thanks to DNA testing, leading to his release in 2003.
 He would go on to file a lawsuit against Manitowoc County, and its former sheriff, for $36 million.

-But in 2005, he was arrested and charged with the murder of photographer Teresa Halbach.
+In 2005, he was arrested for the murder of photographer Teresa Halbach and charged with the murder.
 She was last seen taking photos of a car for sale for Auto-Trade Magazine.
 After a two-year battle, Avery was convicted and sentenced to life in prison in 2007.

 Thanks to the documentary, a new development has been made in the case.